• Skip to primary navigation

 • 1 tsp salt

-• 1 tsp annatto oil
+• 1 tbsp annatto oil

-• 1 tsp fermented tofu
+• 1 tbsp fermented bean curd (chao)

-• Chilli slices (optional)
+• Chili sauce (optional)

 Instructions